artonge/FLAP/system/docs/create_new_service.md

 You can define recurring tasks in a `<service_name>.cron` file.
 The commands will be executed from the host and not the container.

-Example, Nextcloud use this to regularly to generate file previews and run various tasks:
+Example, Nextcloud use this to regularly generate file previews and run various tasks:

 ```shell
 */5 * * * *     docker exec --tty --user www-data flap_nextcloud php -f /var/www/html/cron.php